barbosarafael/churn-prediction/README.md

 4. The results are the following:
    1. A new folder with **calibrated_models**: you can find the model's metadata and the calibration curve
    2. Brier score for each model
+   3. A metadata containing the optimal threshold for each model

 ## TODOs